 • A digital vocoder reduces a complex speech signal into a small number of parameters.

-• Rather than transmitting the analog speech in its entirety, which requires a relatively large amount of bandwidth, a digital radio transmits only the important parameters.
+• Rather than transmitting the analogue speech in its entirety, which requires a relatively large amount of bandwidth, a digital radio transmits only the important parameters.
 Because small number of digital bits can represent these parameters, they require less bandwidth.

-The vocoding process
+The vocoding process:

 • The vocoding process begins by dividing the speech into short segments, typically 20 to 30 milliseconds in length.
 Each segment of speech is analyzed and the important parameters such as pitch, level, frequency response are extracted.
 These parameters are then encoded using a small number of digital bits.